microservicer/flutter-pipelines/README.md

   - `KEYSTORE_KEY_PASSWORD`
   - `KEYSTORE_STORE_PASSWORD`

-Remember to add `key.properties` and the generated key to the `.gitignore` file.
+Make sure to add `key.properties` and the generated key to the `.gitignore` file.

 ### Running Android build locally

-Make sure you have the API Key and Upload key in your `android` directory.
+Make sure you have the following:
+- `key.properties` in your `android` directory.
+- your upload key in the `android/app` directory.
+- the API key stored in the `PLAY_STORE_CONFIG_JSON` env.

 Then run the following command in the `android` directory: